 The coaching process unfolds through multiple sessions between the coach and teacher for the following purposes:

-1. Identify Goals: Teachers should establish particular realistic objectives that pertain to their teaching methods classroom organization or individual health improvement.
+1. Identify Goals: Teachers should establish particular, realistic objectives that pertain to their teaching methods, classroom organization, or individual health improvement.

 2. Analyze Challenges: The analysis of teacher challenges leads to developing effective solutions for their resolution.

-3. Develop Action Plans:Teachers need to build comprehensive action plans which outline their new strategy deployment steps and performance tracking methods.
+3. Develop Action Plans: Teachers need to build comprehensive action plans that outline their new strategy deployment steps and performance tracking methods.

-4. Reflect and Adjust: Teachers should check their progress while acknowledging their accomplishments through periodic evaluation which leads to strategy adjustments.
+4. Reflect and Adjust: Teachers should check their progress while acknowledging their accomplishments through periodic evaluation, which leads to strategy adjustments.

 Types of Coaching for Teachers

-2. Classroom Management Coaching:The coaching model for classroom management teaches teachers how to establish successful methods for controlling student conduct and building an active learning space.
+2. Classroom Management Coaching: The coaching model for classroom management teaches teachers how to establish successful methods for controlling student conduct and building an active learning space.

 3. Wellness Coaching: Wellness Coaching centers on teacher well-being by offering support to handle stress and maintain equilibrium between work and personal life.